-Privacy of Consumer Records – Consumer records and files shall be the property of UAC (Utah Addiction Centers) and shall be secure against loss, tampering, or unauthorized use.
+Privacy of Consumer Records – Consumer records and files shall be the property of UTAC (Utah Trauma & Addiction Centers) and shall be secure against loss, tampering, or unauthorized use.
 Confidentiality of consumer records will be ensured by restricting their availability only to those employees, agents or agencies of the program.
-UAC cannot guarantee confidentiality once information leaves the Center.
+UTAC cannot guarantee confidentiality once information leaves the Center.

 I. Federal Confidentiality Laws

 The program is restricted in its capability to disclose privileged and protected information.
 This privacy of information is for current and closed records as stated in the Code of Federal Regulations 42 CFR Part 2 and the federal Health Insurance Portability and Accountability Act (HIPPA).
 The UTAC makes every attempt to keep protected information from possible misuse.
 Written permission or a legal court order is required before release of records.